BlackWild/opinionated-python-template/README.md

 To have better control over project configuration, we separate the Python project configuration and `poetry`-specific configs in different files.
 For the project, we use the standard `pyproject.toml` file and keep `poetry` configs in the `poetry.toml` file.

 It is important to force `poetry` to install all the packages locally in the project folder.
-We use the `in-project = true` flag in the `poetry.toml` config which will make `poetry` creating a local `.venv` folder.
+We use the `in-project = true` flag in the `poetry.toml` config which will make `poetry` create a local `.venv` folder.
 Every dependency package is then installed there and it works similar to the `node_modules` folder in JavaScript.

 ## Code quality

-We use a few tools to keep the code high quality.
+We use a few tools to keep the code high-quality.
 Each tool will have its own config file in the project and their corresponding vscode extension will be automatically installed during the Development Container startup.

 It is also important to note that the code quality checks are done at several levels.
 First, locally by the vscode extensions.
 Second, before committing changed files to git using `pre-commit`, and lastly by GitHub Actions on the whole project (not implemented yet).
 This helps guarding the code quality rules defined for the project and ensures that you have less headache looking for inconsistencies in code as the project grows large.